alx2009/displayBoardTester/README.md

 The following commands toggle the corresponding segment on the display on and off:
-MIN BAT RCL AC dB STO REL AUTO mA k V u M mV RMT A OHM C Entering n[-m]<seg> controls the numeric display.
+MIN BAT RCL AC dB STO REL AUTO mA k V u M mV RMT A OHM C show text> ==> show the string "text" (> is the optioptional separator)
+clear ==> clears the display
+Entering n[-m]<seg> controls the numeric display at the segment level.
 Where:
-  <seg> identifies the segment (abcdefgp)
+  <seg> identifies the segment(s) (abcdefgp)
   n,m are numbers from one to 6 that identify the digit

+The show command supports the following characters: &'*-/0123456789=?@ACDEFGHIJKLMNPQRTUVWXY\^_abcdefghijnoqrtuy unsupported characters turn off al segments.

+example 1:
+the following sequence:
+show 123.456>

+will show 123.456 on the display

+example 2:
-For example, if the display is completely off, the following sequence:
+if the display is completely off, the following sequence:
     k OHM 3abcdefg

 Will show "8 k Ohm" on the display

 ALX2009